Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-3.md

 <!--
 - We also know him for his flippant attitude and crude comments.
 But, that doesn't seem to be the case any more.
 His attitude in recent videos are much calmer.
+- In order for us to make better use of all these that they created, we need a better infrastructure.
 -->